-Produces sex education resources suitable for people with learning disabilities, including an illustrated book with a CD for young women to help explain what to do when they have periods.
-Displays the book page by page on the website.
+Supplies sex education resources suitable for people with learning disabilities, including an illustrated book with a CD for young women to help explain what to do when they have periods.
+This resources were original produced by me-and-us.

 A library of symbols and pictures in Word to explain sexual health can be found on this website: http://www.tomorraccessibility.co.uk/bss.htm

 Anti-Bullying Alliance and the Sex Education Forum (2013) “Let’s talk about online relationships: a guide for parents and carers.
 London: Anti-Bullying Alliance and the Sex Education Forum.

 Attwood, S (2008).
 Making sense of sex: a forthright guide to puberty, sex and relationships for people with Asperger’s syndrome.
 London: Jessica Kingsley Publishers

 Crissey, P. (2004).
 Personal hygiene?
 What's that got to do with me?
 London: Jessica Kingsley Publishers

 Davies C. and Dubie M. (2012) Intimate relationships and sexual health: a curriculum for teaching adolescents/adults with high-functioning autism spectrum disorders and other social challenges.
 Kansas: AAPC Publishing

 Harpur, J., Lawlor, M., and Fitzgerald, M. (2003).
 Interacting with the opposite sex, sex and sexuality in Harpur, Lawlor and Fitzgerald Succeeding in college with Asperger syndrome. (pp. 181-207) London: Jessica Kingsley Publishers